 Credit Score and Report Refreshes

-Credit.com promises that data is secure and uses the top companies to protect their customers’ data.
-They are Norton Secured, TRUSTe certified, listed as secure with Dunn and Bradstreet and regularly audited by Qualys to maintain their customers’ security.
+Credit.com works to ensure that data is secure and uses top companies to protect its customers’ data.
+The company is Norton secured, TRUSTe certified, listed as secure with Dunn and Bradstreet, and is regularly audited by Qualys to maintain its customers’ security.